Community Advisory Council and Clinical Council Members

 Dr Mason Stevenson – Chair, Sunshine Coast Clinical Council; GP, Suncoast Medical Centre

-Dr Mason Stevenson has been a GP on the Sunshine Coast for 26 years.
-He was an inaugural member of the Sunshine Coast Hospital and Health Service Board and continues to serve his 5th year in this role.
-Past President of AMA Queensland in 2009/10 and Past President of Sunshine Coast Local Medical Association for 4 years.
-Fellow of the Federal AMA for over 10 years of service.
+Dr Mason Stevenson has been a GP on the Sunshine Coast for 29 years.
+He was an inaugural member of the Sunshine Coast Hospital and Health Service Board and continues to serve his 8th year in this role.
+He was the President of AMA Queensland in 2009/10 and was the President of the Sunshine Coast Local Medical Association for 4 years.
+Dr Stevenson is also a Fellow of the Federal AMA, with over 10 years of service.

 Dr Geoffrey Byrne – Deputy Chair, Sunshine Coast Clinical Council; GP, Golden Beach Surgery

 Dr Byrne is a member of SCLMA, with over thirty years’ experience in general practice.
-He is on the Medical Advisory Committee for Sunshine Coast University Private Hospital (SCUPH) and Caloundra Private Clinic, and regularly trains medical students from University of Queensland.
+He is on the Medical Advisory Committee for Sunshine Coast University Private Hospital (SCUPH) and Caloundra Private Clinic, and regularly trains medical students from Griffith University.
 He is a vocationally registered GP with his fellowship, AGPAL assessor and Quality Assurance examiner for the Royal Australian College of General Practitioners.
 Dr Byrne is a JP (Qualified).

-Dianne Cross – Senior Operations Supervisor, Queensland Ambulance Service
+Dianne Rigby – Senior Operations Supervisor, Queensland Ambulance Service

 Dianne has extensive experience in both nursing and as a paramedic.
 In her role, she networks with other LASN Supervisory, particularly in the Brisbane Metro North and Wide Bay regions.
 Working at present on the ‘SPOT-ON’ project diverting non-urgent QAS patients back to general practice as their medical home.